 This tour is designed for people, who prefer maximum from views to facts.
 The route covers Tallinn Old Town and the most fascinating places in suburbs and outskirts around in the company of an inspiring local guide.

 Toompea is the highest hill in the Tallinn area, so it was selected for the construction of the fort.
-The first constructions in the Toompea castle dates back to 1219.
+The first constructions in the Toompea castle date back to 1219.
 Many of the walls and towers have survived, thus making it one of the oldest forts of Europe.
-Tall Hermann tower of the Toompea castle with the Estonian flag on top is one of main national symbols.
+Tall Hermann tower of the Toompea castle with the Estonian flag on top is one of the leading national symbols.

 Your guide will pick you up straight from the cruise port by private vehicle and will take you to the Upper Old Town to see St. Olav's Church, Alexander Nevskij's Cathedral, the Houses of Parliament and magnificent panoramic views from Toompea Hill.